A-DaRo/dbl_capstone/project_specification/loss_and_optim_specification.md

 ---
 ## 3. Diagnostic-Driven Strategy Selection
-Diagnostics are continuously written to `validation/loss_diagnostics.jsonl` (or training logs).
+Diagnostics are periodically written during training to `<output_dir>/loss_diagnostics.jsonl` by the Trainer.
 Key fields:

 | Field | Meaning | Use For |
 |-------|---------|---------|